Everything to Know About Head Lice

 Where do lice come from?

 Contrary to popular belief, lice aren’t a result of poor hygiene.
 In fact, head lice actually prefer clean hair as it is easier for them to attach and lay their eggs.
-They also don’t jump or fly—they must crawl in order to spread.
+And contrary to popular belief, they don't jump or fly.
+They must crawl in order to spread.

-“Head lice are spread mostly from person to person through direct head-to-head [or] hair-to-hair contact, or occasionally from sharing of [objects],” says Dr. Albert Yan, a professor of paediatrics and dermatology and co-author of the new AAP policy.
+“Head lice are spread mostly from person to person through direct head-to-head [or] hair-to-hair contact,” says Dr. Albert Yan, a professor of paediatrics and dermatology and co-author of the new AAP policy.
+But it is possible to get lice from clothes, hats and accessories like scarves, or from brushes, combs or towels used by an infected person.
+You can also contract lice from lying on a bed, couch, pillow, carpet or stuffed animal that has recently been in contact with an infested person.
 Yan says that this can happen, for instance, when kids are napping or playing together.

 Because lice don’t jump or fly, it’s not necessary to isolate kids at home.
 While “no-nit” policies are still common in many Canadian school boards, the Canadian Paediatric Society (CPS) updated its guidelines in 2008 to say that such policies are no longer recommended.